nazhifahnaurah/assigment-dibimbing/CaseStudy_modelling_multiclass_clasification_day12/README.md

-In this project, I will explore a multiclass dataset using the Iris dataset.
+## Introduction
+This project focuses on the Iris dataset, performing data analysis, clustering, and multiclass classification.
+The goal is to identify patterns in the data and use a machine learning model to classify iris species based on their features.
 The dataset includes the following features, according to its official summary:
 1. Petal Length (cm)
 2. Petal Width (cm)
 3. Petal Length (cm)
 4. Petal Width (cm)
 5. Species = setosa, versicolor, virginica

-## Introduction
-This project focuses on the Iris dataset, performing data analysis, clustering, and multiclass classification.
-The goal is to identify patterns in the data and use a machine learning model to classify iris species based on their features.

 ## Exploratory Data Analysis (EDA)
 **Visualization**: Several plots were created to explore the relationship between the features (petal length, petal width, petal length, and petal width) and the corresponding species (Setosa, Versicolor, Virginica).